Reshaping Neural Representation via Associative, Presynaptic Short-Term Plasticity: Introduction

 Recently, Ucar et al. \cite{ucar2021Mechanical} discovered a novel form of associative short-term plasticity that challenges this traditional dichotomy.
 This plasticity requires coincident pre- and postsynaptic activity for induction—like LTP—but operates on rapid timescales characteristic of STP.
 The mechanism involves postsynaptic spine enlargement exerting mechanical pressure on presynaptic terminals, increasing vesicle release probability.
 This plasticity is induced within minutes and persists for tens of minutes to hours, potentially explaining online formation of associative memories at behavioral timescales \cite{ucar2021Mechanical, kasai2023Mechanical}.

 What computational role might this “associative STP” play?
-A purely timescale-based argument—“it is just LTP made faster”—is unsatisfying, because LTP already has early phases and because the locus of expression matters: associative STP acts through presynaptic release probability and hence interacts with depletion dynamics in ways that classical, postsynaptic LTP does not.
+A purely timescale-based argument—“it is just a fast form of LTP”—is unsatisfying, because LTP already has early phases and because the locus of expression matters: associative STP acts through presynaptic release probability and hence interacts with depletion dynamics in ways that classical, postsynaptic LTP does not.
 Hence, our question is: what computational features arise from associative learning rules that shape synaptic dynamics rather than static weights?

-To address this question, we adopt an information-theoretic framework.
-Neural populations have been shown to optimize their representations for efficient information transmission \cite{linsker1988Selforganization}, and Hebbian-like plasticity rules can emerge from that optimization process \cite{linsker1988Selforganization,toyoizumi2005Generalized, toyoizumi2005Spiketiming, toyoizumi2006Fisher}.
-While STP has been shown to enhance information processing in various contexts \cite{rotman2011Shortterm, regehr2012ShortTerm}, the impact of associatively learning STP parameters on neural encoding remains unexplored.
+To address this question quantitatively, we adopt an information-theoretic framework.
+Neural populations have been shown to optimize their representations for efficient information transmission \cite{linsker1988Selforganization}, and Hebbian-like plasticity rules can emerge from that optimization process \cite{linsker1988Selforganization,toyoizumi2005Generalized, toyoizumi2005Spiketiming, toyoizumi2006Fisher, yoshida2023Information}.
+While STP has been shown to enhance information processing in various contexts \cite{rotman2011Shortterm, regehr2012ShortTerm}, the impact of associative learning of STP parameters on neural encoding remains unexplored.
 In this article, we focus on the functional significance of associative STP from the perspective of efficient neural representations.
 In particular, we use Fisher information as a local and tractable measure of encoding efficiency \cite{dayan2001Theoretical, brunel1998Mutual}.

 To this end, we extend the Fisher information optimization framework \cite{seung1993Simple, toyoizumi2006Fisher} from static synaptic weights to dynamic synapses characterized by activity-dependent vesicle release.
-Specifically, we adopt the Tsodyks-Markram model \cite{tsodyks1997Neural, tsodyks1998Neural} of short-term synaptic dynamics and derive learning rules for both baseline synaptic weight and release probability.
-We find that this optimization leads to temporal asymmetry: anti-causal connections (where presynaptic neurons lag behind postsynaptic neurons) are preferentially strengthened, contrasting sharply with classical STDP.
-When stimulus drive varies on timescales slower than the EPSP time constant, the resulting networks emphasize stimulus offsets through ``ramp-up'' representations and naturally support ``reversal'' connections of experienced sequences.
-Furthermore, the extent of temporal asymmetry depends on constraints on release probability, potentially explaining state-dependent differences in replay directionality observed during wakefulness versus sleep.
-Our framework provides a principled understanding of how associative short-term plasticity shapes neural representations and suggests its previously unappreciated role in rapid learning and memory consolidation.
+Specifically, we adopt the Tsodyks-Markram model \cite{tsodyks1997Neural, tsodyks1998Neural} of short-term synaptic dynamics and derive learning rules for both postsynaptic weight and release probability.